michaelspets/blog/content/post/hello-world.md

 +++

 Hello World!
-This is the first blog post in my brand new blog "Today I Learned".
+This is the first blog post in my brand new blog which was built by an Amit Saha's article in Linux Voice.
 I will be using this blog as a place to post my notes on everyday things I learn.
+I hope you will like it.